-|WHAT YOU THINK OR MIGHT HAVE READ||WHAT RESEARCH AND CLINICAL EXPERIENCE TELL US ABOUT TAKING A STATIN
+|WHAT RESEARCH AND CLINICAL EXPERIENCE TELL US ABOUT TAKING A STATIN

-|I feel great, so why would I need a statin?||Unlike taking an antibiotic to clear an infection that’s had you laid up in bed or a medication to ease a throbbing headache, you won’t “feel” the benefits of a statin.
+|Unlike taking an antibiotic to clear an infection that’s had you laid up in bed or a medication to ease a throbbing headache, you won’t “feel” the benefits of a statin.
 But that doesn’t mean it’s not working as it should.
-Most statins can cut cholesterol levels in half, But remember, while statins treat cholesterol, it’s really about treating your heart attack and stroke risk.|
+Most statins can cut cholesterol levels by half, But remember, while statins treat cholesterol, it’s really about treating your risk of having a heart attack or stroke.

-|I’ve heard statins often cause muscles pain and weakness, and I worry that taking one will limit what I can do.
+|I’ve heard statins often cause muscles pain and weakness.
+I worry that taking one will limit what I can do.

 Most people taking a statin – 9 out of 10 – do NOT report muscle aches or weakness.
 Even among those who do, it is usually mild and can be managed.

 The trick is that aches and pains are quite common among the age group of people who stand to benefit from statins.
 There are many other potential causes including exercise, overexertion, sitting for too long, low vitamin D levels, thyroid problems, and arthritis to name a few.
 Statins tend to affect the large muscles of the legs and arms, not the joints.
 So experts say if your knee, hip or shoulder bother you, it’s unlikely related to the statin.
 The good news is that even if you do develop muscle symptoms thought to be related to your statin, there are others you can try.

 |I’ve heard cholesterol is good for my body.

 While it’s true that we need some cholesterol for normal cell and body function, too much “bad” cholesterol can spell trouble.
-Over time, it can lead to a dangerous build up of fat and plaque within the walls of your arteries.
+Over time, it can lead to a dangerous buildup of fat and plaque within the walls of your arteries.
 If this plaque breaks free or blocks the normal flow of blood, it can cause a heart attack or stroke.

 |I don’t want to take anything that’s going to affect my memory or ability to think clearly.

-There is really no clear evidence that statins cause memory loss or problems with thinking.
-While the Food and Drug Administration added a safety alert label to statins in 2012, subsequent medical experts including the Statin Safety Task Force have carefully looked at the research to conclude the evidence is weak if not nonexistent, even among people with Alzheimer’s disease.
+There is no clear evidence that statins cause memory loss or problems with thinking.
+While the Food and Drug Administration added a safety alert label to statins in 2012, other medical experts including the Statin Safety Task Force have carefully looked at the research to conclude the evidence is weak if not nonexistent, even among people with Alzheimer’s disease.

 |I’ve heard statins cause diabetes, and I know diabetes comes with a host of health concerns, including potential heart disease.

-There is a small, potential risk of developing type 2 diabetes as a result of taking a statin; however, experts say this is most often among people who likely would have developed diabetes anyway.
+There is a small, potential risk of developing type 2 diabetes as a result of taking a statin.
+However, experts say this is most often among people who likely would have developed diabetes anyway.
 For example, they already had borderline blood glucose levels (those nearing diabetes, but not quite) and other risk factors, such as being overweight or being insulin resistant.
 So while they might develop diabetes a little sooner – data show about one month earlier than they would have off the statin – the benefit of being on a statin becomes even more important because once you have diabetes, you're much more likely to develop cardiovascular disease.

-Bottom line: If you are a healthy weight and don’t have other risk factors, it is very unlikely that you would develop diabetes from taking a statin.
+Bottom line: If you are at a healthy weight and don’t have other risk factors, it is very unlikely that you would develop diabetes from taking a statin.

 |Statins damage the liver.